September 17, 2025

 Robot Learning | Robot Learning | Robot Learning | Robotics | Robotics | Robotics | Game Dev | Game Dev | Game Dev |

 If you want to learn more about the math behind the physics, this online textbook is a great resource.
 Also, PhysX and MuJoCo provide a nice detailed breakdown of their choice of algorithms.
-Finally, if you are looking for more specific simulators, here is a larger list of simulators, maintained by Kimberly McGuire.
+This contact models comparison paper (Le Ledic et al. 2024) and differentiable physics simulators review (Newbury et al. 2024) provide more in-depth analyses across simulators for their respective topics.
+Finally, if you are looking for more specific simulators, here is a larger, better-maintained list of simulators.

 Cover image credit: Placid Plastic Duck Simulator